EgoisticCoder/StudyMate_Hackazrds-26/README.md

 - [Sarvam AI](https://www.sarvam.ai/) — Saaras (STT) and Bulbul (TTS)
 - [Expo](https://expo.dev/) — React Native framework
 - [Render](https://render.com/) — backend hosting
-- [Vercel](https://vercel.com/) — website hosting (alt: Render)

 ---

-## 🏁 Final Words

-`[Write this one yourself — judges can tell a templated reflection from a real one.
-A line on the Sarvam integration blocker you had to solve, or what surprised you about the behavioral engine working in practice, will land better than anything generic I'd draft here.]`

 ---

 ## License